Electrician Apprenticeship

 - Reading and interpreting blueprints, wiring diagrams and technical specifications

-- Testing electrical systems to ensure they're safe and compliant
+- Testing systems to ensure safety and compliance

 - Commissioning new equipment and machinery

-- Maintaining industrial control systems, motors and generators
+- Maintaining motors, generators and industrial control systems

 Depending on the certificate and practical specialisation completed, an electrician may work in businesses that manufacture or repair electrical equipment, maintain electronic devices, or run their own small business as an electrical contractor.